 Institute policies ensuring independence.
 Two of the most important policies that can be used to protect an organization against the possibility of excessive compensation are a conflict of interest policy and a compensation policy that establishes the rebuttable presumption of reasonableness.
 These policies will help in three very important ways.
 First, the implementation of these policies will increase the independence and thoroughness of the compensation approval process, which by its nature will decrease the probability that an organization will provide unreasonably excessive compensation.
-Second, as discussed in greater detail below, implementation of the policies will be reported on the organization's Form 990, which leads to the perception of a compliant organization.
+Second, as discussed in greater detail below, implementation of the policies will be reported on the organization.
 Third, the use of such policies will result in the rebuttable presumption of reasonableness, which will itself lead to several substantial benefits relating to the perceived reasonableness of executive compensation.

 Obtain the advice of experts.
 Obtaining the opinion and advice of an independent expert in the compensation approval process is a valuable tool to protect the organization from paying unreasonably high compensation.
-Additionally, the regulations provide that where a governing body obtains and relies on the reasoned written opinion of a professional with respect to the elements of the transaction, the governing body will not be deemed to have knowingly participated in an excess benefit transaction, even if the amount of compensation is subsequently determined to be excessive for purposes of Section 4958.75 As such, the reliance on the well-reasoned advice of an organization's legal counsel, an accounting firm with expertise regarding relevant tax law matters, or an independent compensation valuation expert can be used to protect the governing body and other organization managers from excise taxes imposed by Section 4958(a)(2).
+Additionally, the regulations provide that where a governing body obtains and relies on the reasoned written opinion of a professional with respect to the elements of the transaction, the governing body will not be deemed to have knowingly participated in an excess benefit transaction, even if the amount of compensation is subsequently determined to be excessive for purposes of Section 4958.
+As such, the reliance on the well-reasoned advice of an organization's legal counsel, an accounting firm with expertise regarding relevant tax law matters, or an independent compensation valuation expert can be used to protect the governing body and other organization managers from excise taxes imposed by Section 4958(a)(2).

 Avoid raising red flags in IRS filings.
 The easiest way for the Service to find organizations that provide unreasonably excessive compensation is by reviewing the information sent to the IRS every year on Form 990.
 As previously discussed, Form 990 requests a substantial amount of information related to executive compensation, including: "did the organization engage in an excess benefit with a disqualified person" and did the organization "follow the rebuttable presumption procedure" with respect to executive compensation.

-The service to find organization in the annual Forms 990, and tailor their compensation practices to the information reported.
+With questions that are specific to whether an organization provided excessive benefits, it is important for organizations to understand what is reported in their annual Forms 990, and tailor their compensation practices to the information reported.
 For instance, in Part V, Form 990 requests a substantial amount of information about governance procedures, including whether an organization has implemented policies not required by the Code.
 While these policies are not required, the absence of these policies will not go unnoticed, especially for organizations that pay significantly higher amounts of compensation than their peers.